 Drag the

-asset into that field. -
+popasset into that field. -

 Go back to Mono and add this line

-AudioSource.PlayClipAtPoint( pickupSound, transform.position);
+AudioSource.PlayClipAtPoint( pickupSound, transform.position);in the

 Save.